 I was scared, I was really scared.
 I never wanted to be the novice hiker that needed to be rescued.
 Then I wondered, do they even do that here in Ecuador?
 I was standing on a slanted ledge looking up at the wall in front of me that I needed to scale.
 Below me were scrambles that I barely climbed and knew I could not get back down.

 We hoped that the next climb would take us to the top, to a real trail, but we had hoped for the same thing in about the last five scrambles.

-We started our hike today on a beautiful cobblestone trail that lead to the Peguche falls.
+We started our hike today on a beautiful cobblestone trail that leads to the Peguche falls.
 It is a peaceful little hike surrounded by a quiet forest.
 The sweet scent of pine adorned the cool morning breeze.
-After spending time gazing at the 60 ft high waterfalls from many angles we continued up the trail to the top of the falls.
+After spending time gazing at the 60-foot high waterfalls from many angles we continued up the trail to the top of the falls.

 And then we took a wrong turn.

 What appeared to be a short scramble to the trail ended up being a series of climbs leading to a small vertical wall which we presently faced.
 Trin had climbed up the first short scramble to make sure the trail continued.
 I told him I could make it up but not back down.
 There appeared to be a trail above it so we both ascended.
 Even on this narrow trail, I could not look down or I would start to tingle.

 That short scramble ended up being the easiest one on the straight way up the mountain.
 The surface was covered with loose dirt and gravel making it easy to slip.
 We did not have any climbing gear with us, nor did we know how to use them.
 If we slipped there would really be nothing to stop our fall all the way down.

 If someone goes missing on a trail in Ecuador I wonder how long it takes for them to be found.